Transfer Your Life Insurance and Decrease Your Estate Tax

 Updated by , Attorney

-Method One: Transferring Ownership to Other People
+Method 1: Transferring Ownership to Other People

-Transferring ownership of your policy to another person involves a trade-off: Once the policy is transferred, you've lost all your power over it, forever.
-You cannot cancel it or change the beneficiary.
 Suppose, for example, you transfer ownership of your policy to your spouse and later get divorced.
-You cannot cancel the policy or recover it from your ex-spouse.
-In many situations, however, these gifts work well -- for example, when you transfer policy ownership to an adult child with whom you have a close and loving relationship.
+You cannot cancel the policy or recover it from your ex-spouse once you've transferred it.
+In other situations, however, transferring policy ownership works well—for example, when you transfer it to an adult child with whom you have a close and loving relationship.

-IRS Rules Governing Life Insurance Transfers
+IRS Rules on Life Insurance Transfers

-The IRS has rules that determine who owns a life insurance policy when the insured person dies.
-Gifts of life insurance policies made within three years of death are disallowed for federal estate tax purposes -- and often for state estate tax purposes, too.
-This means that the full amount of the proceeds is included in your estate as if you had remained the owner of the policy.
+Transfers within three years of death.
+Gifts of life insurance policies made within three years of death are disallowed for federal estate tax purposes—and often for state estate tax purposes, too.
+In other words, if you pass away within three years of transferring your life insurance policy to someone, the full amount of the proceeds is included in your estate as if you had remained the owner of the policy.
+The message here is clear: If you want to give away a life insurance policy to reduce estate taxes, give the policy away as soon as is feasible.

-Another IRS regulation provides that a deceased person who kept any "incidents of ownership" of a transferred life insurance policy is still considered the owner.
+"Incidents of ownership."
+Another IRS rule says that a deceased person who kept any "incidents of ownership" of a transferred life insurance policy is still considered the owner.
 The term "incidents of ownership" is simply legalese for significant power over the transferred insurance policy.
-Specifically, the proceeds of the policy will be included in your taxable estate if you have the legal right to do any one of the following:

 • change or name beneficiaries of the policy

-• borrow against the policy, pledge any cash reserve it has or cash it in
+• borrow against the policy, pledge any cash reserve it has, or cash it in

 • surrender, convert, or cancel the policy, or